 The Applicant further agrees that, by submitting this Allocation Application, it will include the Certification titled “Certification Regarding Debarment, Suspension, Ineligibility, and Voluntary Exclusion-Lower Tier Covered Transaction,” to be provided by the CDFI Fund, without modification, in all lower tier covered transactions and in all solicitations for lower tier covered transactions (see 31 CFR part 19, Appendix B).

 A participant in a covered transaction may rely upon a certification of a prospective participant in a lower tier covered transaction that it is not proposed for debarment under 48 CFR part 9, subpart 9.4, debarred, suspended, ineligible, or voluntarily excluded from the covered transaction, unless it knows that the certification is erroneous or false.
 A participant may decide the method and frequency by which it determines the eligibility of its Principals.
 Each participant may, but is not required to, check the List of Parties Excluded from Federal Procurement and Non-procurement Programs.
-See www.sam.gofor more information.
+See www.sam.gov for more information.

 Nothing contained in the foregoing shall be construed to require establishment of a system of records in order to render in good faith the Certification hereby required.
 The knowledge and information of a participant is not required to exceed that which is normally possessed by a prudent person in the ordinary course of business dealings.